osiam/server/README.md

 OSIAM is built with Apache Maven.
 The module structure is:

-* resource-server -- contains the source for the OSIAM Resource Server -> [Wiki](https://github.com/osiam/server/wiki)
+* resource-server -- contains the source for the OSIAM Resource Server -> [OSIAM documentation](https://github.com/osiam/server/tree/master/docs)
-* auth-server -- contains the source for the OSIAM Auth Server -> [Wiki](https://github.com/osiam/server/wiki)
+* auth-server -- contains the source for the OSIAM Auth Server -> [OSIAM documentation](https://github.com/osiam/server/tree/master/docs)
 * distribution -- creates and deploys the distribution archives

 # Requirements